Securebugs/Securebugs/README.md

 ---

 ### 💡 About Me

 - 💻 I’m a developer passionate about building innovative apps and tools.
 - 🚀 Focused on **Android Development, Web Technologies, and Python Automation.**
-- 🌱 Currently exploring **Kodular Apps & Extensions for Block platforms, Flask, APIs, and App Publishing.**
+- 🌱 Currently exploring **Kodular Apps & Extensions for Block Platforms, Flask, APIs, and App Publishing.**
-- 🧠 Constantly improving skills and contributing to open-source projects.
+- 🧠 Constantly improving my skills and contributing to open-source projects.

 ---